CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-05.md

 ```
 cd /home/ec2-user/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube/KubeMachineAgent
 ```
-Depending on what AWS region you deployed the AD-Capital application to in the previous exercise, run only one of the following commands below which correspond to your AWS region:
+Depending on what AWS region you deployed the AD-Capital application to in the previous exercise, **run only one** of the following commands below which correspond to your AWS region to deploy the Server Monitoring agent:

 ```
 kubectl create -f us-west-2/